Pricing

 $

-A closed-end real estate fund — Delaware LP (with separate Delaware LLC general partner) by default — designed to acquire and manage a portfolio of properties under one capital commitment.
+A closed-end real estate fund — Delaware LLC by default — designed to acquire and manage a portfolio of properties under one capital commitment.
 Ten-year term with five-year investment period.
-Choice of two waterfall structures based on investor expectations: American deal-by-deal (Cardone/Horizon/Baceline style) or European fund-wide with GP catch-up and clawback (Pathfinder style).
+Choice of two waterfall structures based on investor expectations: American deal-by-deal or European fund-wide with GP catch-up and clawback.

-Term: Ten (10) years from Final Closing with two (2) one-year extensions at GP discretion
+Term: Ten (10) years from Final Closing with two (2) one-year extensions at Manager discretion

 Investment Period: Three (3) to five (5) years from Final Closing; new platform acquisitions only during Investment Period; recycling permitted up to 120% of Capital Commitments